Network conditions simulator

 About

-The name WANulator comes from "WAN" and "simulator.
-This pretty much describes what the software does: It simulates different Internet conditions such as delay or packet loss.
-Furthermore it simulates user access line speeds e.g. modem, ISDN or ADSL.
-For a full list of parameters which can be simulated please have a look in feature list.
+The name WANulator comes from "WAN" and "simulator", which sums up what the software does: it simulates different Internet conditions such as delay and packet loss, and emulates user access-line speeds like modem, ISDN or ADSL.
+For the full list of what it can simulate, see the feature list below.

-• Easily test and optimize the behavior of any network application in different network scenarios
+• Easily test and tune the behavior of any network application under different network conditions.

-• Optimize streaming behavior and buffer handling (e.g. within Voice over IP or video streaming applications)
+• Optimize streaming behavior and buffer handling (for example in Voice-over-IP or video-streaming applications).

-WANulator is currently packaged as a ISO image based on Ubuntu LTS.
-This will give you a full out of the box experience.
-You can turn any PC into a test-system by booting the ISO.
-The package already includes useful client SW such as web-browser.
-Nevertheless if the PC has 2 network interfaces the system can run as an intermediate system between your server and your client – as a switch – without any configuration hassles (recommended setup - more information in the documentation).
+WANulator is currently packaged as an ISO image based on Ubuntu LTS, so you get a full out-of-the-box experience: boot the ISO and any PC becomes a test system.
+The package already includes handy client software such as a web browser.
+If the PC has 2 network interfaces, it can also sit transparently in line between your server and your client (like a switch) with no configuration hassle.
+See the recommended setup in the documentation.

 Features